 |Withdrawal with F Grade||Session A – After June 20|

 |Refunds||100% refund for classes dropped by 5 p.m. of the first class day (or by 9 a.m. of the second-class day for classes meeting after 5 p.m.).
 No refunds after the above time period.|

 |Drop with Full Refund||By June 13 – No Refunds after June 13|

 Independent, Directed and Individual Studies

 There are no scheduled classes.
 Students work independently under the supervision of the faculty.
 Many Independent, Directed and Summer Individual Studies do not require personal meetings or conferences between the faculty member and student.
 Written or e-mail correspondence, telephone communication and, in some instances, electronic bulletin boards provide the faculty/student interaction.
-Some courses, however, will require periodic meetings with the instructor.
+Some courses, however, will require periodic in person or virtual meetings with the instructor.